NEW PROJECT IN DAYA NUEVA - €181,000

 |Pool type:||Private pool|

 We are excited to be working with a well know builder in the area who has asked us to promote these "LOVELY BUNGALOWS" which have a build size of 86m2 and sit on plots of from 153m2 up to 230m2 and are situated in the lovely Spanish Town of Day Nueva.
 These villas are built on one level and ideal for everyone, as you walk into the property you walk into an OPEN PLAN living room/dining area which is a good size and has lots of natural light, at the far end of this area you have a MODERN well designed kitchen.
 Close to the kitchen you have a family bathroom and separate storage room, followed by the guest bedroom, which has fitted wardrobes and glass sliding doors that take you outside to the garden, at the far end you have the master bedroom which is the bigger of the two and has fitted wardrobes and its own private en-suite, this room has glass sliding doors that provide access to the terrace and the private swimming pool.
 At the back of the property there are stairs that take you up to a roof top solarium which provides some lovely views across the countryside and is an ideal area to relax.
-These Bungalows are available from 169,000 euros up to 237,000 euros which is dependent upon its orientation and plot size, so contact us now to arrange a viewing/meeting with the builder to discuss your specific requirements and get a property that fits your requirements as much as possible!
-These Bungalows are just a short walk to all the local amenities, such as restaurants, shops and bars and only a 20-minute drive to the lovely beaches of Moncayo or Guardamar.
-Plus our commitment to you is that we will pay your solicitor costs for the purchase of this style of property from this builder – Thank you for looking!
+These Bungalows are available from 181,000 euros upwards which is dependent upon their orientation and plot size, so contact us now to arrange a viewing/meeting with the builder to discuss your specific requirements and get a property that fits your requirements as much as possible!
+These Bungalows are just a short walk to all the local amenities, such as restaurants, shops and bars and only a 20-minute drive to the lovely beaches of Moncayo or Guardamar – Thank you for looking!

 Here is a little about Daya Nueva and its history: Daya Nueva provides good connections routes with the Autovía de Murcia by Crevillente and Torrevieja (45 km from Alicante and 87 km from Benidorm).
 Daya la Nueva, was initially awarded by Alfonso X el Sabio, along with Almoradí and his term, to the Castilian noble Fernán Pérez de Guzmán.
 By 1411, the place was formed by a fortified house, residence of the Lord; a Christian village of twelve families and a small Mudejar aljama that contained unsuspected treasures.
 From the 14th to the 17th century it was run by the Masquefa, Rocafull and Boil.
 In the sixteenth century (March 18, 1566), Daya Nueva became a barony, with his title being given to Jaime de Masquefa, and later in the Rabasa de Perellós, marquises of Dos Aguas, later he went to the Roca de Togores.
 At the end of the 19th century, Vicente Daysi Puigmoltó, son of the sixth Marquis of Dos Aguas, acquired the title of count-major.
 In 1974, Daya Nueva annexed the adjoining municipality of Puebla de Rocamora.
 There is no pear tree in the municipality.
 The origin of the fruits of his coat is not clarified.
 Some local historians attribute it to a time of bonanza and prosperity at the time he joined La Puebla de Rocamora, at which time his people enjoyed an increase in their agricultural products and the pear lemon, as a symbol of gluttony, was chosen to crown the municipality's shield.
 The three pears of the shield already existed before the union between Daya Nueva and Puebla de Rocamora, not which is the origin.